sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 6. Demolish country borders <sub>(Neil deGrasse Tyson: ... bc from aliens point of view, they dont make sense)<sub>
 7. Consume energy from the sun <sub>(Alexey Arestovich: when we will stop killing animals for food - this will be the turning point)</sub> <sub>(Neil deGrasse Tyson: cucumber is a baby of a plant, You are committing infanticide 😂)</sub>
 8. To find if the science is infinite. will we ever get bored?
 9. Solve problem that Elon Musk have pointed out "old people are hard to change their mind.
 New people should replace old.
-That's why people should die" (use solution of Eliezer Yudkowsky from "three worlds collide" : "people more than 40 years old should not participate in elections"?)
+That's why people should be dying" (use solution of Eliezer Yudkowsky from "three worlds collide" : "people more than 40 years old should not participate in elections"?)
-10. Solve the graal of all problems: how to increase people's iq, so that we become equally intelligent, compared to AI and it will not be able to kill us
+10. Solve the graal of all problems: how to increase people's iq (ability to notice more patterns) , so that we become equally intelligent, compared to AI and it will not be able to kill us

 ----------